davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-03-kona-diaries-2015-day-7-triple-swim-day.md

 Or perhaps not.

 Eventually we all returned to the boat, got out of our wetsuits and drank hot chocolate.
-Mikewas so happy with his 5mm (extra thick) wetsuit keeping himself warm he said "that 5mm was badass!" - I love it!
+Mike was so happy with his 5mm (extra thick) wetsuit keeping himself warm he said "that 5mm was badass!" - I love it!
 I don't think I've ever said 'badass' in my life.
 It was the perfect description and sounds so much better with an American accent.
 I'd probably say something like "the wetsuit was jolly warm and pleasant."

 The return journey back to the harbour was in complete darkness and once we got back on dry land we returned home happy but hungry as all the bloody restaurants in town seem to close at 9pm!